Jump to Section

 Course Overview

-Have you ever wanted to experiment with local favourites, such as chicken rice or roti prata, and give them a healthier makeover?
-Are you curious about the science behind meatless meat and what to look for on a food label?
+Do you like local favourites, such as chicken rice or roti prata?
+Imagine making them healthier and yet delicious!
+Are you curious about the secrets behind meatless meat or how to interpret a food label?

-Learn the science behind the food we consume and integrate food science, nutrition, and culinary disciplines.
+Discover the science behind the food we eat and see how food science, nutrition, and culinary skills are equally important.
 As you get hands-on experience in our on-campus central kitchen, you'll learn to prepare healthy, delicious, market-ready and safe meals.
-You'll also better understand how to plan and conduct community health and nutrition programmes.
+You'll also learn how to plan and conduct community health and nutrition programmes.

-Our strong network of industry ties provides you with opportunities for real-world learning through local or overseas internships and industry projects.
-With a curriculum designed to meet the skills and competencies needed by the different industries, you'll be ready to pursue a career you can be passionate about.
+In Year 3, you can specialise in Applied Nutrition, Food Technology or Future Food Technology, where you will undergo work-based training and apply your skills in relevant areas.
+Our strong connection with the industry provides you with opportunities for real-world learning through local or overseas internships and industry projects.
+Our curriculum is designed to give you the skills and competencies required by the food and healthcare industry, so you will be ready to pursue a career you love.

 Entry Requirements